rozek/hello_world-thing/README.md

 #### Software Installation ####

 1. Open the terminal window and navigate to the extracted directory
 2. copy the "hello_world" directory from this repository and its contents into the `./things` folder.
-Delete the `firmware` folder for the wrong board and remove the board suffix from the name of the other (**you will not damage anything if you use the wrong firmware but the "thing" will simply not work**).
+Delete the `firmware` folder for the wrong board and remove the board suffix from the name of the other (**you will not damage anything if you use the wrong firmware but the built-in LED will simply not work**).
 In the end, `./things/hello_world` should have the following structure:
 ```
 ./things/hello_world/
   circuit/